LordArugula/Unity-Extensions/README.md

 ![PrefabAttribute gif](Documentation~/images/Prefab.gif)

 ## Reference Attributes
 These attributes help stop you from leaving a reference field unassigned.
+They only apply to fields on a type deriving from MonoBehaviour or ScriptableObject.

-The RequireReference attribut forces you to assign the field before entering Play Mode.
+The [RequireReference] attribute forces you to assign the field before entering Play Mode.

-The others are named similarly to some of Unity's api.
-Those automatically assign a reference to an object or simply leaving a warning in the Console Window if they are not able to find anything.
-References ge-t assigned whenever Unity reloads, the Hierarchy changes, or an asset is imported.
+The [GetComponent], [FindGameObject], and [FindAsset] attributes automatically search for an object and assigns it to the field with the attribute.
+If nothing is found, they leave a warning in the Console Window.
+References get assigned whenever Unity reloads, the Hierarchy changes, or an asset is imported.

 ### [RequireReferenceAttribute]
 Forces a reference type field to be assigned before entering Play Mode.